capport-wg/api/draft-ietf-capport-api.md

 ## Server Authentication {#server-auth}

 The purpose of accessing the Captive Portal API over an HTTPS connection is twofold: first, the encrypted connection protects the integrity and confidentiality of the API exchange from other parties on the local network; and second, it provides the client of the API an opportunity to authenticate the server that is hosting the API.
-This authentication allows the client to ensure that the entity providing the Captive Portal API has a valid certificate for the hostname provisioned by the network using the mechanisms defined in {{?I-D.ietf-capport-rfc7710bis}}, by following the rules for DNS domain name validation in {{!RFC6125}}.
+This authentication allows the client to ensure that the entity providing the Captive Portal API has a valid certificate for the hostname provisioned by the network using the mechanisms defined in {{?I-D.ietf-capport-rfc7710bis}}, by validating that a DNS-ID {{!RFC6125}} on the certificate is equal to the provisioned hostname.

 Clients performing revocation checking will need some means of accessing revocation information for certificates presented by the API server.
 Online Certificate Status Protocol {{!RFC6960}} (OCSP) stapling, using the TLS Certificate Status Request extension {{!RFC6066}} SHOULD be used.
 OCSP stapling allows a client to perform revocation checks without initiating new connections.
 To allow for other forms of revocation checking, especially for clients that do not support OCSP stapling, a captive network SHOULD permit connections to OCSP responders or Certificate Revocation Lists (CRLs) that are referenced by certificates provided by the API server.
 For more discussion on certificate revocation checks, see Section 6.5 of BCP 195 {{?RFC7525}}.
 In addition to connections to OCSP responders and CRLs, a captive network SHOULD also permit connections to Network Time Protocol (NTP) {{!RFC5905}} servers or other time-sync mechanisms to allow clients to accurately validate certificates.